sonny40732/Captain-Of-Industry-Recipe-Worker/README.md

-# Captin-Of-Industry-Recipe-Worker
+# Captain-Of-Industry-Recipe-Worker
-A program to plan out a Captin of Industry factory
+A program to plan out a Captain of Industry factory